Reggae Owes Me Money: Production and recording

-Shut Up & Dance produced the album, on which the aforementioned singles appear.
+Composition

 Music journalist Andrew Harrison described Reggae Makes Me Money as an abrasive fusion of ragga and house music, commenting how the Ragga Twins take Shut Up & Dance's style of 'massive' house beats and shameless sampling and moves it into "weird territory."
 He also felt the duo's unique style of toasting is more reminiscent of "the jambering of a wino than Shabba Ranks' slick chant."
+According to Lambert, the album's rhythm tracks constitute the record's biggest departure from Jamaican reggae productions, writing: "Between the initial selection of the sounds sampled from records but built up into their own beats, not looped, and the boxy, aggressive EQ, the drums are worlds apart from sundrenched Kingston backbeats."
+He commented that acid-style bass synth underpins most of the record, particularly on "Wipe the Needles", commenting that the record's sound textures, more than the compositions or lyrics, "conjure up London's boarded-up, grit-in-your-eyes edginess."

-Previous singles "Hooligan 69" and "Illegal Gunshot" appear.
-The former begins with an unlicensed sample of the intro to Prince's "Let's Go Crazy", and was popular on dancefloors due to its heavy breakbeat and pulsating bassline.
+Sherman writes that the album touches on social issues, particularly on the opening song, "The Homeless Problem", which features the titular phrase being repeated, and "Illegal Gunshot", on which Badman criticises the emerging "gun-toting bad boy yout" persona in dancehall.
+Lambert compared the dark muttering of the phrase in "The Homeless Problem" to the work of Adrian Sherwood's Dub Syndicate, whose similarly tech-heavy sound marked a departure from Jamaican reggae production.
+One of the group's reappearing early singles, "Hooligan 69" begins with an unlicensed sample of the intro to Prince's "Let's Go Crazy", and was popular on dancefloors due to its heavy breakbeat and pulsating bassline.
 "Illegal Gunshot", meanwhile, applies a ragga chat atop a bouncy rhythm.
 A remix of "Spliffhead" fuses deep reggae with a style reminiscent of early Mantronix, while "Ragga Trip" is highlighted for its B-boy breakbeat and Roland TB-303 acid house bass.
 "Juggling" and "Wipe the Needle" feature toasting and boasting atop a classic break, anticipating the style of General Levy, whereas "18" Speaker" highlights the influence of dub on Shut Up & Dance's production style.
 "The Killing" is an anti-heroin song and samples "High Hopes" by the SOS Band."